SaladDais/tailslide/README.md

 # Intro

-Sling provides an embeddable parser, AST representation, and tree walker library for Second Life's Linden Scripting Language.
+Tailslide provides an embeddable parser, AST representation, and tree walker library for Second Life's Linden Scripting Language.
 These can be used as the foundation for an LSL compiler or a superset of LSL.